Tax

 • Not necessarily, however you may now need to submit a tax return and declare a CGT liability either yourself or with the help of an accountant now the CGT allowance has reduced.
 If you would like an introduction to an accountant please contact us.

-• Any unrealised gains that have accumulated during your lifetime are reset at the date of death and are therefore free of Capital Gains Tax.
+• Any unrealised gains that have accumulated during your lifetime are reset at the date of death and are therefore free of CGT.

 How are my investment accounts affected by tax?